philippgille/hello-netcoreapp/README.md

 ### FDD

-After building the FDD, you can copy the `hello-netcoreapp_netcoreapp1.1.zip` / `hello-netcoreapp_netcoreapp1.1.tar.gz` to wherever you want to run the app, extract the archive and run `dotnet hello-netcoreapp.dll`.
+After building the FDD, you can copy the archive (`hello-netcoreapp_netcoreapp1.1.zip` or `hello-netcoreapp_netcoreapp1.1.tar.gz`) to wherever you want to run the app, extract the archive and run `dotnet hello-netcoreapp.dll`.

+### SCD

+After building the SCD, you can copy the archive (`hello-netcoreapp_ubuntu.16.04-x64.zip`) to wherever you want to run the app (only the operating system has to match), extract the archive and run, depending on the OS:

+- On Windows: `output\hello-netcoreapp_win10-x64\hello-netcoreapp.exe`
+- On Ubuntu: `output/hello-netcoreapp_ubuntu.16.04-x64/hello-netcoreapp`
+- etc.

+#### Simplify execution

+The app is portable, so you can move the directory wherever you want on your system, for example `C:\Users\Philipp\MyPortableApps\hello-netcoreapp` on Windows, or `/home/users/philipp/myPortableApps/hello-netcoreapp` on Linux.
+Then you should add the executable file to your PATH, or create a link to the executable in `/usr/bin` (on Linux), or create an alias in your `.bash_rc` (on Linux), so you don't have to enter the full path of the executable when you want to run the app.

+Then you can run the following command on any system (even Windows):
+`hello-netcoreapp`

 ### Docker container